kohanyirobert/deployment-workshop/README.md

 Note: **`VITE_PROXY` is set to use `deployment-workshop-backend-asp:8080`, but it could have been the `express` version with a different port if that service is running.**

+## Deployment

+Note: on render.com free instanes spin up slowly and spin down after a while.
+When you notice 404 errors and such don't think that you made an erro, maybe you just need to wait.
+Check the logs and check each service whether it's alive or not.